BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 ## Download Bliss OS

 You can download a stable Bliss OS build by clicking on the link [here](https://sourceforge.net/projects/blissos-x86/), non-stable builds can be found [here.](https://sourceforge.net/projects/blissos-dev/)
+Please make sure you are downloading the latest .iso and not the OTA update .zip.

+## Flash iso to USB drive

+We recommend flashing the iso to a USB drive using Rufus or Belana Etcher, usong default options for each.
+These images are not compatible with Ventoy.

 ## Install Bliss OS